powerchordlabs/forte-api/README.md

 **advanced**

 Composite is an endpoint that takes a multi-entity structured query and returns all entities via one network call.
 While you are free to use this method directly, the mechanics of composite is complicated.
-Using [forte-conductor](todo) is recommended.
+Using [forte-conductor TODO:ADDLINK](todo) is recommended.

 ## ROADMAP

+Document and implement REST entity methods, e.g.:
 ```
-api.composite.query({...})

 api.location.get(123)
 api.location.add({...})
 api.location.update({...})
 api.location.delete(123)

-api.locations.query({...})

-api.locations('get', { status: active })

-    // behavior:
-        * forward fingerprint on first client request
-        * add Auth header, either via an existing bearerToken or using the checksum pub/priv behavior
-            // checksum = sha512(apiPrivateKey + apiPublicKey + UTCTimestamp)
-            // Authorization: Checksum {apiPublicKey} {UTCTimestamp} {checksum}
 ```